Enable javascript in your browser for better experience. Need to know to enable it? Go here.

 Innovation is also encouraged since cloud service providers now offer additional services, such as artificial intelligence and machine learning tools.
 This opens up access to powerful capabilities that may previously have been prohibitive to build in-house for many organizations.

-What are the trade offs?
+What are the trade-offs of cloud computing?

 Not every business application was designed to run in the cloud, so you need to evaluate whether full-blown cloud adoption is right for your organization.
 In some circumstances — for example those financial services companies that have applications dependent on ultra-fast response times — on-premise solutions may be a better choice.